ETS-Android5/taskmaster/README.md

 - The currently logged in user's nickname appears as before with "My Tasks" if the user's name is an empty string.
 - The all tasks activity has been removed as well as the button for all tasks on the main activity.

+### Lab 37

+- Adds Amplify Storage
+  - Adding a task has an optional attachement component.
+    - Tapping the attachement button brings up the Android file picker and saves the file with the task.
+    - Currently only jpeg or png files are accepted.
+    - The attachement is saved in AWS S3 and the key is saved with the task in DynamoDB.
+  - The task details activity has been updated to display the image of the task if one exists.

 ## Activities

 ### Homepage